 - Students are to wear dress attire.
-This includes dress trousers, dress shirts, or a dress that does not expose the student's midriff or upper thigh, and shoes that will not turn or trip (Inappropriate shoes include flip flops, rain boots, or bare feet). - When wearing the cap and gown, a student shall conduct themselves with dignity and decorum. - The cap will be worn for graduation only and with the square top parallel to the floor with the tassel on the right front. - External ornaments attached to the cap and/or gown is strictly prohibited-except as explained below.
+This includes dress trousers, dress shirts, or a dress that does not expose the student's midriff or upper thigh, and shoes that will not turn or trip (Inappropriate shoes include flip flops, rain boots, or bare feet). - When wearing the cap and gown, a student shall conduct themselves with dignity and decorum. - The cap will be worn for graduation only and with the square top parallel to the floor with the tassel on the right front. - The wearing of tribal regalia will be allowed according to Oklahoma state law (SB 429)